CNA-Tech/PKS-Ninja/LabGuides/Lab2-PksInstallationPhaseOne/readme.md

 1.10 After completing the `Deploy OVF Template` wizard, go to your recent tasks view and wait for the `Status` to change to `Completed` before proceeding

+Note: In the Nested example lab, it takes ~20 minutes to deploy the Ops Manager VM

 <details><summary>Screenshot 1.10</summary>
 <img src="Images/2018-10-21-18-42-50.png">
 </details>